 Being involved in any type of accident could prove to be a shock to some.
 You may not what to do or how to act.
 However, there are important things you must do and consider, following a bike collision.
-For example, it may be in your best interest to speak with an earnest injury attorney about insurance considerations following a Boynton Beach bicycle accident.
+For example, it may be in your best interest to speak with a bicycle accident attorney from Kogan & DiSalvo about insurance considerations following a Boynton Beach bicycle accident.
 A well-versed lawyer is fully capable of walking you through the legal matters of an injury case.

 Depending on the health insurance plan, the health insurer may reduce the amount of their lien by as much as 40 or 50 percent, or more.
 Some health insurance plans, depending on whether state or federal laws control them, may not reduce their lien at all.
 Medicare reduces their lien by a pro rata share of attorney’s fees and costs.
 So, if the injured bicyclist is paying a one-third fee, Medicare reduces their lien by one-third, which is most helpful in resolving cases.

 The insurance company does not ask for extra payment.
 They seek reimbursement from the at-fault party, the third party that is paying their insured.
 As part of the case, a person seeks damages from the driver of the car that hit them on their bicycle as part of the person’s medical expenses.
 If the person alleges $100,000 in medical expenses; the at-fault driver’s insurance company pays those medical expenses.
 The person really did not pay them; their health insurance did.
 It is not the person’s money; it belongs to their health insurer.

 Negative Impact on Insurance Rates

 Bicycle accidents should not negatively affect a person’s insurance rates.
 There are two different kinds of insurance considerations following a Boynton Beach bicycle accident related to this situation.